 Staging of non-Hodgkin lymphoma

 Staging is the process of finding out how far the cancer has spread.
-This is very important because the treatment and the patient's outlook for survival depend on the exact type and stage of the cancer.
+This is very important because the treatment and the patient's outlook for survival depend on the exact type, location, and stage of the cancer.

 Tests used to gather information for staging